Localization of Square Enix video games: Reception

-1UP.com's Wesley Fenlon praised Square Enix for the high quality of its translations, especially as space allocated for text and dialogue had been expanded with new and re-released versions of games.
+1UP.coms Wesley Fenlon praised Square Enix for the high quality of its translations, especially as space allocated for text and dialogue had been expanded with new and re-released versions of games.
 Jeremy Parish, writing for the same site, said that the quality of Square Enix's English localizations had "gone from laughable [...] to some of the best around".
 Both praise and criticism has been given to individual games for the quality of their localizations.
 Xenogears, the company's first game to feature voice acting, drew criticism in regard to its audio presentation, while The Bouncer received a fairly positive response.
 Final Fantasy X received praise, although poor lip-synching and some aspects of the actors' performances were criticized.
 The choice of changing a major line from "Thank you" to "I love you" also received mixed reactions.
 The English release of X-2 ended up receiving the Seventh Annual Academy of Interactive Arts & Sciences award in 2004 for Outstanding Achievement in Character Performance.
 Final Fantasy XII and Vagrant Story were both highly praised for the qualities of their localizations.
 During the development of Final Fantasy XV, director Hajime Tabata directly responded to feedback on the English localization of the game.